djp3/d2-docker/README.md

 You might want to change the logos in universal Campus.
 Info on that is [here](http://uc.onikenkon.com/instruction_manual_v1.2.pdf)

+If you have the universal campus loaded, sometimes after the first load the terrain doesn't fully take for some reason.
+For example, none of the terrain edges should look straight.
+They should all go into the water naturally.
+Also nothing should be floating in the air.
+If you see either of these two effects, you can reload the terrain only by issues these commands to the OpenSim command prompt.
+I haven't found the first is ever missing, but it's included for completeness:
+* `load oar --merge --displacement <0,0,0> --force-terrain --force-parcels universal_campus_01_0.7.3_03022012.oar`
+* `load oar --merge --displacement <0,256,0> --force-terrain --force-parcels universal_campus_02_0.7.3_03022012.oar`
+* `load oar --merge --displacement <256,0,0> --force-terrain --force-parcels universal_campus_03_0.7.3_03022012.oar`
+* `load oar --merge --displacement <256,256,0> --force-terrain --force-parcels universal_campus_04_0.7.3_03022012.oar`

 # References
 or how I made this stuff work